mojaloop/mojaloop-business-docs/vuepress/docs/guides/service_level_agreements.md

-# Appendix C: Service Level Agreements
+# Appendix B: Service Level Agreements

 The timelines indicated in the following table are example target response times for handling incidents.
 They can act as a starting point for the Hub Operator to work out their own timelines.